The Mining Law Review: Tanzania

 VII OUTLOOK AND TRENDS

-Since mid-2016, the government of the United Republic of Tanzania has passed significant regulatory changes to the extractive industry in general, in order to set a new field for the industry.
+Since mid-2017, the government of the United Republic of Tanzania has passed significant regulatory changes to the extractive industry in general, to set a new field for the industry.
 These changes were aimed at ensuring equitable returns to the government and providing clear taxation guidelines specific to the industry.
-There are a number of positive results that have come out of these changes, particularly on clarity of the taxation issues; however, uncertainty remains regarding the practicality of certain aspects such as availability of local capacity to take on the projects in order to ensure compliance with local content.
+There are a number of positive results that have come out of these changes, particularly on clarity of the taxation issues; however, uncertainty remains regarding the practicality of certain aspects such as availability of local capacity to take on the projects to ensure compliance with local content.
 Nonetheless, Tanzania's Vision 2025 sets out a plan for mining to contribute 10 per cent of GDP, which suggest an optimistic outlook for the industry.

 2 Published in September 2009.